Has Your Employer Taken Legal Action Against You for Exercising Your Worker’s Rights?

 Workplace retaliation occurs when a business takes negative action against the employee who initially filed a complaint.
 If an employer punishes or fires an employee for exercising his or her employment rights, it is considered workplace retaliation and it may be illegal.

 How do I File a Retaliation Claim in California?

-A great place to start a retaliation claim is to meet with a California retaliation lawyer.
+A great place to start a workplace retaliation claim is to meet with a California workplace retaliation lawyer.
 Contact Davtyan Law Firm today if you believe you have been unlawfully retaliated against at work for engaging in a protected activity.
-Our experienced attorneys will work hard to get you the compensation you deserve.
+Our experienced workplace retaliation attorneys will work hard to get you the compensation you deserve.